Saucy Jack and the Space Vixens: Characters

-History
+Production History

 In 1995 a group of four former students of the University of Kent, Johanna Allitt, Simon Curtis, Mike Fidler and Charlotte Mann, set out to stage a production at the Edinburgh Fringe festival.
 Their desired production Leonard Bernstein's "Candide" was already going to be playing and so instead they wrote their own piece.

+The original West End run of the show opened on 19 March 1998 at the Queen's Theatre on Shaftesbury Avenue.
+It returned to the West End in 2006 for a short run at The Venue in London.

-The show was made available for amateur licence in 2004 through Samuel French Ltd., and continues to be played by amateur groups mainly in the UK and USA.
+The show was made available for amateur licence in 2004 through Samuel French Ltd.

+Other notable productions of the show include: